Sort-Care/bling/README.md

 # Bling: Ben's Lingo

 This is a tiny language (a *lingo*) demonstrating JavaCUP.
-I built it in a day.
+I built it today.
 It's very nice.
 Much wow.

 # Setup